-If the grievance involves allegations that the University has discriminated on the basis of race, creed, color, sex, gender identity or expression, age, disability, religion, ethnicity or national origin, veteran's status or sexual orientation, it will be processed in the same manner as any other grievance, except that either the University or the Union may forward such a grievance to the University Office of Affirmative Action (AAEO) after it has been initially filed.
+If the grievance involves allegations that the University has discriminated against a faculty member or a group of faculty members from the categories listed in Article 5.1, it will be processed in the same manner as any other grievance, except that either the University or United Academics may forward such a grievance to the University Office of Equal Opportunity (OEO) after it has been initially filed.

-In such a case, the processing of the grievance by the initial recipient will be suspended pending completion of an investigation by AAEO of the factual issues surrounding the grievance.
-The investigation by AAEO will be limited to findings of fact, and, absent extenuating circumstances, will be completed within thirty (30) days of AAEO's receipt of the grievance.
-In cases where the Union has filed a grievance on behalf of an individual faculty member or members, the Union shall have the right to be present at any interview of such faculty member or members during the investigation by AAEO.
+In such a case, the processing of the grievance by the initial recipient will be suspended pending completion of an investigation by OEO of the factual issues surrounding the grievance.
+The investigation by OEO will be limited to findings of fact, and, absent extenuating circumstances, will be completed within forty-five (45) days of OEO's receipt of the grievance.
+In cases where United Academics has filed a grievance on behalf of an individual faculty member or members, United Academics shall have the right to be present at any interview of such faculty member or members during the investigation by OEO.

-Upon completion of the investigation, AAEO will send a report to the initial recipient of the grievance, the grievant, the University through its Contract Administrator and the Union.
-Upon receipt of the AAEO report, the initial recipient will schedule the appropriate grievance meeting as provided herein.
+Upon completion of the investigation, OEO will send a report to the initial recipient of the grievance, the grievant, the University through its Contract Administrator and United Academics.
+Upon receipt of the OEO report, the initial recipient will schedule the appropriate grievance meeting as provided herein.